Creates a new builder for the FlowrAnalyzer. By default, the standard set of plugins as returned by FlowrAnalyzerPluginDefaults are registered.

 Create the FlowrAnalyzer instance using the given information.

-Please note that the only reason this is async
+Please note that the only reason this is async is that if no parser is set,

 we need to retrieve the default engine instance which is an async operation.